 - 1. Access the ECE configuration MBeans in a JMX editor, such as JConsole. - 2.
-Expand the ECE Configuration node. - 3.
-Expand charging.
-Http Gateway Configurations. - Expand Attributes. - Select scpAuthorities and enter the URL of the primary and secondary SCP authority, delimited by commas.
+Expand the ECE Configuration node.

+- 3. Expand charging.HttpGatewayConfigurations. - 4.
+Expand Attributes. - Select scpAuthorities and enter the URL of the primary and secondary SCP authority, delimited by commas.
 For example: scpAuthorities="scp1.example.com,scp2.example.com". - 6.
-Expand charging.HttpGatewayConfigurations.name, where name is the name of the HTTP Gateway instance. - Expand Attributes. - Select nrfHeartBeatRetryCount and enter the maximum number of tries for a heartbeat call.
-If all retries have been exhausted, HTTP Gateway starts registering with a new NRF. - 9.
-Select nrfRetryCount and enter the number of retries for NRF registration.
+Expand charging.HttpGatewayConfigurations.name, where name is the name of the HTTP Gateway instance. - 7.
+Expand Attributes. - Select nrfHeartBeatRetryCount and enter the number of times the heartbeat retries if it fails during registration.